System Email Setup

 Admin – Scheduler: check scheduler is enabled and running, and enable scheduler tasks as needed.
-Implementation Guide: Sections 7.1.3, 7.9
+Implementation Guide: Sections 7.1.3 and 7.9

 Now as a system administrator, configure the Admin – Backup Management settings to protect your valuable data.
 Backups can be sent to Dropbox, or via ssh/ftp to another server you control.

 Once you have backups working properly, configure the Admin – Company Information settings for your Application Login Page message.
 This message is shown to all users trying to login to the 1CRM system.